What rights does a patient have to review their Medical Records?

 What rights does a patient have to talk directly to his doctor or other professionals involved in treatment?

 You have the right right to get copies of all your medical records.
-Usually at your provider’s offices, see below for MIB Medical Information Bureau for Insurance Underwriting decisions.
+HHS.gov * As of April 2021, electronically, without delay.
+CA Health Line * Federal CURES ACT Rule * Usually at your provider’s offices, see below for MIB Medical Information Bureau for Insurance Underwriting decisions.

 A new law called HIPAA does allow health care providers to withhold certain types of medical records, including: